warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 term represents the potential energy.
 Notice it's nonlinear - we only add $U$ if there are 2 electrons on a site. {% annotate I need to introduce the number operator. %}

+**I need to introduce chemical potential here.**

+{% annotate I don't have a good explanation of why the chemical potential is important.
+It seems to be how "accepting" the system is of additional particles.
+It adds a linear potential term, so that we don't have a potential *only* if we have 2 electrons, but we also keep the nonlinear potential on top of the chemical potential.
+Suppose I have a system that's not at half-filling yet.
+If I add an electron, does the total energy change without this chemical potential term?
+I think so... %}

 ## The Jordan-Wigner transformation
 - maybe write out the Hubbard Hamiltonian then explain the dimension of the